-- a-c) Contractor businesses routinely transport, use, and dispose of hazardous materials in the course of conducting business.
-Such materials include fuels, oils, solvents, etc. Based on the scale of the business and number of employees, the operator is not expected to handle significant quantities of hazardous materials at the site.
+- a-b) Contractor businesses and other some commercial-light industrial uses routinely transport, use, and dispose of hazardous materials in the course of conducting business.
+Such materials include fuels, oils, solvents, fertilizers, etc. Based on the scale of the proposed contractor's yard and number of employees, the operator is not expected to handle significant quantities of hazardous materials at the southernmost building.
+In addition, the three other buildings that are subject to permitted uses in the C-M zone district are limited in size and capacity in a similar way as the contractor's yard building.
+These future businesses may have the potential to exceed hazardous materials quantities which require a Hazardous Materials Business Plan.
+However, potentially noxious uses such as auto repair shops, meat processing facilities, light fabrication shops, commercial laundries, etc., which could potentially create a significant hazard to the public or environment, are those that would require discretionary approval via a use permit with an additional environmental initial study being required.
 If hazardous materials are to be handled in reportable quantities (55 gallons (liquids), 500 pounds (solids), or 200 cubic feet for a compressed gas), the applicant is required by law to have a Hazardous Materials Business Plan in place prior handling hazardous materials at the site.
-Therefore, the project would not create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials; create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment; or not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school. - d) The project is not located on a site which is included on a list of hazardous materials sites compiled by the California Department of Toxic Substances Control pursuant to Government Code Section 65962.5. - e) The project site has a Redding Municipal Airport Specific Plan land use designation of Planned Industrial (PI).
-The project is partially within the projected 60 CNEL contour.
-Federal Aviation Regulations (FAR) Part 150 considers all land uses with noise levels less than 65 Day-Night Average Sound Level (DNL) to be compatible with aircraft operations.
-The airport noise standards promulgated in accordance with PUC Section 21669 are set forth in Section 5000 et seq. of the California Code of Regulations (Title 21, Division 2.5, Chapter 6).
-In Section 5006, the regulations state that: "The level of noise acceptable to a reasonable person residing in the vicinity of an airport is established as a community noise equivalent level (CNEL) value of 65 dB for purposes of these regulations."
+Because quantities would be limited and any handling of Hazardous Materials in reportable quantities would require a Hazardous Materials Business Plan the project would not create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials nor create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment. - c) The project would not emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school.
+The project site is not located within one-quarter mile of an existing or proposed school. - d) The project is not located on a site which is included on a list of hazardous materials sites compiled by the California Department of Toxic Substances Control pursuant to Government Code Section 65962.5. - e) The project site would not result in a safety hazard or excessive noise for people residing or working in the project area within 2 miles of public airport or public use airport or within an airport land use plan area.
+The project site is not located within an airport land use plan area or within 2-miles of an airport. - f) A review of the project and the Shasta County Multi-Jurisdictional Hazard Mitigation Plan indicates that the proposed project would not impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - g) The Shasta County Fire Department has indicated that the project is located in an area designated as "Non-Wildland/Non-Urban" fire hazard severity zone.
+All driveways and buildings for the proposed project would be required to be constructed in accordance with the Shasta County Fire Safety Standards.
+These standards require, the clearing of combustible vegetation around all structures for a distance of not less than 30 feet on each side or to the property line.
+The California Public Resources Code Section 4291 includes a "Defensible Space" requirement of clearing 100 feet around all buildings or to the property line, whichever is less.
+The project would not expose people or structures, either directly or indirectly, to a significant risk of loss, injury, or death involving wildland fires.